ganapathyg981/engineering-notes/dsa/graph.md

 - Took a while to understand this is a connected component problem on union disjoint
 - Since these aren't 'n' nodes, make DS1 implementation on a HashMap
 - Also have a email to name map.
-### Find the closest node to given two node  (Code this when free, seems like a challenge)
 ### As Far from Land as Possible  (Code this when free, seems like a challenge)
 https://leetcode.com/problems/as-far-from-land-as-possible/description/
 #### Intuitions & Solution